-Whether made with homemade or store-bought powder, this authentic recipe celebrates the simplicity and health benefits of traditional South Indian cuisine.
+Whether you use homemade or store-bought rasam powder, this recipe showcases the simple yet powerful benefits of traditional South Indian cooking.

 - Sambar